-Our collaborative agreements may not succeed or may give rise to disputes over intellectual property.
+Our collaborative agreements may not succeed or may give rise to disputes over intellectual property or other issues.

-Our strategy to focus on drug discovery of novel drugs discovered by third parties requires us to enter into collaborative agreements from time to time.
-Collaborative agreements are generally complex and contain provisions that could give rise to legal disputes.
+Our strategy to focus on development of novel drug candidates discovered by third parties requires us to enter into license agreements with such third parties.
+In addition, we may enter into collaborative agreements to commercialize our products.
+Such agreements are generally complex and contain provisions that could give rise to legal disputes.
 Such disputes can delay the development of potential new drug products, or can lead to lengthy, expensive litigation or arbitration.
-Collaborative agreements often take longer to conclude and may be more expensive to conduct than originally expected.
-Other factors relating to collaborative agreements may adversely affect the success of our potential products, including:
+Other factors relating to collaborative agreements may adversely affect the success of our drug candidates, including:

-- the development of parallel products by our collaborators or by a competitor; - · arrangements with collaborative partners that limit or preclude us from developing certain products or technologies;

-- · premature termination of a collaborative agreement; or - failure by a collaborative partner to devote sufficient resources to the development of our potential products.
+- the development of parallel products by our collaborators or by a competitor; - · arrangements with collaborative partners that limit or preclude us from developing certain products or technologies; - premature termination of a collaborative agreement; or - failure by a collaborative partner to devote sufficient resources to the development of our potential products.